 As a third point, in Northern Ireland, there are political divisions within each of the main parties.
-Divisions on whether to go forward or whether to agree to this or that.
-That had to be recognised at the outset; we were not dealing with monolithic groups on the two sides.
+Divisions on whether to go forward or agree to this or that.
+That had to be recognised at the outset, we were not dealing with monolithic groups on the two sides.
 Everyone in our talks was an elected official.
-I, as a former politician, knew that the only way to agree would be if they could go before their constituencies saying that they had succeeded.
+I as a former politician knew that the only way to agree would be if they can go before their constituencies saying that they succeeded.
 Unless you have a total war with total defeat there is always compromise.
 I picture myself as a Northern Irish politician standing for his or her constituencies.
-I try to figure out what could be in an agreement that he can stand up and say that this is good for his constituents.
+I try to figure out what could be in an agreement that he can stand up and say this is good for us.
 Even recognising other parts of the agreement would be good.
-In Northern Ireland on both sides were people who were not fully satisfied with the process and not everything was reconciled, they wanted 100 per cent their way.
+In Northern Ireland on both sides there were some unreconciled to any process, they wanted 100% of their way.
 That is not possible.
-In good faith negotiations, without total military victory, you cannot reconcile 100 per cent, which was a problem until today in Northern Ireland.
-After we got the agreement in April 1998 and after it had been approved in a referendum there were still horrific acts of violence.
-This is even after 71 per cent voted yes, and 95 per cent voted yes in the Republic.
-There were murders and bombings on both sides that could not be reconciled during the process.
+In good faith negotiations, without total military victory, you cannot reconcile those 100%, which is a problem until today in Northern Ireland.
+After we got the agreement in April 1998, after it had been approved in a referendum, where 71% voted yes, and 95% voted yes in the Republic, even after that horrific acts of violence.
+There were murders and bombings on both sides that could not become reconciled during the process.
 One of the principles I apply is to try to keep it going no matter what happens.
 It would be a mistake in this type of negotiations to stop in cases of violence.
 That gives men of violence a veto power.

-Also, at least in Northern Ireland, while we were in the process events would occur that would not permit leaders to be seen together.
-If a bomb went up in a Nationalist restaurant, their representative could not go to a meeting the next day as if nothing happened.
-I approached to keep the process going but not in a meeting together where each side would be separate.
-I would say, 'Let's keep talking, I come to you because you cannot be seen with the other group'.
+Also at least in Northern Ireland, while we were in the process, events would occur that would not permit leaders to be seen together.
+If a bomb went up in a Nationalist restaurant, their representative couldn't go to a meeting the next day as if nothing happened.
+I approached to keep the process going but not in a meeting together, each side would be separate.
+'Let's keep talking, I come to you because you can't be seen with the other group'.
 I was mostly listening and understanding what they were going through.
-In five days, or sometimes in two weeks, emotions would subside.
-I feel that is very important.
-You should not say at the outset that the process would be over when violence re-occurs; otherwise you yield the agenda to those who do not want progress.
+In five days, or two weeks, emotions would subside.
+I feel that's very important.
+You should not say at the outset that the process would be over when violence occurs, otherwise you yield the agenda to those who don't want progress.

 As a final point, it is very difficult to get an agreement in a conflict with a long history as in Northern Ireland or the Kurdish issue.
-When you get an agreement you find that the work is just beginning.
+When you get an agreement, you find that the work is just beginning.
 It is much harder to implement.
-As hard as it is to get people to say 'I agree', it is much harder to make them do it.
+As hard as it is to get people to say I agree, it is much harder to make them do it.
 We have to keep in mind that getting an agreement is the first step and not the most difficult.
-Critically important is that whoever is involved in the drafting presents it in a way that includes mechanism for continuing review, efforts to comply, and understanding that saying that 'I will do something' is not the same as doing it.
+Critically important is that whoever is involved in the drafting presents it in a way that includes mechanism for continuing review, efforts to comply, and understanding that saying that I will do something is not the same as doing it.

-Kerim Yildiz: If one side, for example the government, is refusing to have international assistance even if the rebels insist what would be the best approach?
+Kerim Yildiz: If one side, for example the government, is refusing to have international assistance, even if the rebels insist ... what would be the best approach?
 How ethical would it be for a mediator or facilitator to support just one side of the conflict?